Australia’s aged care system offers a variety of services to support the diverse care needs of older Australians.

 The ACFI was a tool for assessing the care needs of people entering and living in permanent residential aged care between 2008 and 2022.
 The tool was used to allocate government funding to residential aged care service providers based on the needs of the people in their care, regardless of the actual care planning or care provided by the service to the assessed individual.

-- activities of daily living (ADL), including questions relating to nutrition, mobility, personal hygiene, toileting, and continence,
+- activities of daily living (ADL), including questions relating to nutrition, mobility, personal hygiene, toileting and continence

 - complex health care (CHC), including questions relating to the need for assistance with administering medications, and need for management of complex health care procedures, with four ratings for each domain: nil, low, medium and high.